 Balanzone: Where’ the makeup artist.
 Makeup!
 MAKEUP!

 (Strobe lights start to flash.
 Hard rock music begins to play.
 Colombina enters with a makeup cart.
-Everyone touches up their own makeup with the help of Colombina.
+Everyone touches up his or her makeup with the help of Colombina.
 The strobe stops.
 Once the makeup is done, the judges take on the semblance of characters from Theatre of Expressionism.
-Colombina exits with a satisfied expression and with her trademark sway of the hips)
+Colombina exits with a satisfied look on her face and with her trademark sway of the hips)

-Zanni 1: (She stand and slowly paces back and forth) Ahem, ahem!
+Zanni 1: (Stands and slowly paces back and forth) Ahem, ahem!
 Therefore, in my opinion, the smoke, or rather the scent, if you prefer the term, does not belong to the cook, considering it is not a concrete substance in itself…

 Harlequin: And it never did.
 Good!
 It doesn’t belong to the cook (indicating Brighella).

-Zanni 1: This is why there are no supermarkets or grocery stores that sell smoke.
+Zanni 1: This is precisely why there are no supermarkets or grocery stores that sell smoke.

 Harlequin: That’s the proof, right there!

 Zanni 1: Please!
-(She slams the gavel on the bench and accidentally hits the hand of Zanni 2, who in turn slaps Zanni 1 in the face) From this fact, we can conclude (Rubbing her face from the pain) that there is an absence of habeas corpus.
+(Slams the gavel on the bench and accidentally hits the hand of Zanni 2, who in turn slaps Zanni 1 in the face) Based on this fact, we can conclude (Rubbing her face from the pain) that there is an absence of habeas corpus.

 Harlequin: (to Brighella) That’s right!
 There is no habion corruptium.
 Hey, if it doesn’t exist, it doesn’t exist.
 Miracles can happen…

 Zanni 1: Hence, for this reason, Harlequin is inn-o-cent.